Leaving the Scene of an

 If you or a loved one was charged with leaving the scene of an accident involving death or injuries, you could be looking at serious conviction penalties.
 Prison time, fines, and a guilty verdict on your criminal record can affect you for the rest of your life.
 When you're facing profound and lasting consequences, it's important to have a knowledgeable lawyer on your side to help fight your charges.

-At Z Law Firm, L.L.C., our Orlando attorney has 18 years of experience and knows how the criminal justice system works.
+At Z Law Firm, our Orlando attorney has 18 years of experience and knows how the criminal justice system works.
 Listening to your side of the story, we will build an effective strategy for your unique circumstances.
 Whether your case can be settled out of court or must be taken to trial, our lawyer, who has served as a former prosecutor, will work toward a favorable outcome on your behalf.

-Florida's Penalties for Leaving the Scene of an Accident Involving Death or Injuries
+Florida's Penalties for Leaving the Scene of An Accident Involving Death or Injuries

 In any crash involving death or injuries, the drivers of both vehicles must immediately stop their cars at the scene or as close to it as possible.
 They must remain in the area until they have exchanged all necessary information and fulfilled all legal requirements concerning rendering aid and calling for help.